 This is the case study of how we rebuilt Orderful's onboarding from a 90-day professional services engagement into a self-serve platform that any business could navigate — and how WebEDI opened the door to a market that traditional EDI infrastructure had always locked out.

-There was also a market the product simply couldn't reach: small and mid-size vendors who needed EDI compliance to sell through major retailers, but had no technical team to implement it.
-The golf startup.
-The boutique apparel brand.
-The emerging food company that just landed its first Target order.
-They were being locked out.
+And there was an entire market the product couldn't touch: small vendors who needed retail EDI compliance but had no technical team.
+The golf startup doesn't have an EDI specialist.
+Neither does the boutique apparel brand that just landed its first Target order.

 Step 02 collects business context — business type, public name, and critically, number of trading partners.
 That last field isn't just data collection.
 It's the first signal we use to route users toward the right plan and experience.
 A company with 200 trading partners needs a fundamentally different setup than one connecting to their first retailer.